Wakaya Island: Prehistory

 Beginning around 300 BC, Wakaya Island was inhabited by Pacific Islanders.
 There were two fortified sites on the island named Delaini and Korolevu, with the radiocarbon date of 500–300 calibrated years before present.
 Wakayan chiefs lived in Korolevu.
-In 1873, Commodore James Graham Goodenough of the HMS Pearl investigated the site of a fort located on the highest point of the island, describing it as "a regular fort, with double ditch, nearly circular on top [...] the foundation of a temple (square) and a round foundation still stand".
+In 1873, Commodore James Graham Goodenough of investigated the site of a fort located on the highest point of the island, describing it as "a regular fort, with double ditch, nearly circular on top [...] the foundation of a temple (square) and a round foundation still stand".
 In 1964 and around 1992 fieldwork of the forts on Wakaya was carried out.
 As of 1994, pottery dating back four to five centuries prior had been found by archeologists.

 Recorded history

 On 6 May 1789, Captain William Bligh sailed past Wakaya on a small boat with men loyal to him, after the mutiny on the Bounty on 28 April, describing the island as "a little larger one" in his logbook.
 Upon seeing two large druas (war canoes), they retreated as quickly as possible, aided by a squall.

 In 1837, roughly 800 warriors from the nearby island of Ovalau successfully attacked Wakaya.
 To avoid a gruesome death at the hands of the Ovalau warriors, the Wakayan chief jumped off a cliff on the western shore; that cliff edge is now called Chieftain's Leap in his honour.
 In December 1840, the ship Currency Lass arrived in Levuka on Ovalau, and Houghton, the ship's owner, bought the island of Wakaya from the chief of Ovalau, the Tui Levuka.
 The original inhabitants were removed in 1840, and since then, as of 1971, the island hadn't had more than a few plantation workers and their families living on it.